Achievable logoAchievable logo

 • Interpret whether left or right sums over- or underestimate based on the function’s behavior

-In the previous section, the areas were easy to find because the regions involved simple geometric shapes.
-But suppose we wanted to find the area under a curved function like f(x)=x2 from x=a to x=b.
-Before we dive into the techniques to find the exact area under a curve, let’s start by approximating the area.
-One way is to divide the region into rectangles and then add the areas of those rectangles.
-This method is called a Riemann sum approximation.
+In the previous section, areas were easy to find because the regions were simple geometric shapes.
+Now suppose you want the area under a curved graph, like f(x)=x2, from x=a to x=b.
+Before learning how to find the exact area, it helps to start with an approximation.

 Riemann sums to estimate area